 Ingredients

-2 servings- Mochi (rice cake)4
+3 servings- Mochi (rice cakes)4

 - Chicken thigh1

-- Potato starcha pinch
+- Potato starch (katakuriko)a pinch

-- Daikon radish1/2
+- Daikon radish (grated)1/2

 - Mizuna (Japanese mustard greens)to taste